society-for-the-blind/slate2-proposal/slate2_proposal.md

   * Difference between the groups' relationship between free and proprietary software.

-    Members of the open source community are willing to coexist with the makers of proprietary software[@https://en.wikipedia.org/wiki/Open-source_software_movement,@https://opensource.org/faq#permissive] and feel that the issue of whether software is open source is a matter of practicality.[@https://opensource.org/history]
+    Members of the open source community are willing to coexist with the makers of proprietary software[@https://en.wikipedia.org/wiki/Open-source_software_movement,@https://opensource.org/faq#permissive] and feel that the issue of whether software is open source is a matter of practicality[@https://opensource.org/history].
+One example is [tivoization](https://en.wikipedia.org/wiki/Tivoization).

     In contrast, members of the free software community maintain the vision that all software is a part of freedom of speech and that proprietary software is unethical and unjust[@https://www.gnu.org/philosophy/open-source-misses-the-point.en.html,@https://www.gnu.org/proprietary/proprietary.en.html,@https://www.gnu.org/proprietary/proprietary-surveillance.en.html,@https://www.gnu.org/proprietary/proprietary-back-doors.en.html].